mhavey/marklogic/uml2es/docs/envelope.md

 (If you're curious about the stereotypes mentioned above, read the profile reference [here](profile.md).)

-The following diagram shows this works:
+The following diagram shows how this works:

+TODO - refresh the diagram
 ![Envelope](envelope.png)